JussMor/Challenge/README.md

 ## LIGHTHOUSE

-I use lighthouse in devtools to generate a report about, performance, accesibility, SEO, Best Practices and this  was my result.
-I use Edge Chrome  in a private window to get this result:
+I used lighthouse in devtools to generate a report about, performance, accesibility, SEO, best practices and this  was my result.
+I used Edge Chrome  in a private window to get this result:

 ### Desktop